 Holidays in term time

 Parents are discouraged from withdrawing their children from school in term time for family holidays because this may impact on their progress.
 Head Teachers may only authorise holidays in term time in exceptional circumstances.
-Parents who believe their circumstances are exceptional are asked to write to the Head Teacher explaining their reasons to assist the Head Teacher’s decision.
-Parents who withdraw their children for unauthorised holidays in term time may be issued with a Fixed Penalty Notice.
+Parents who believe their circumstances are exceptional are asked to complete an ‘Application for leave during term time’ form explaining their reasons to assist the Head Teacher’s decision.
+Parents who withdraw their children for unauthorised holidays in term time may be issued with an Educational Penalty Notice.

 Further advice and guidance